 Free cash flow generation was strong during 2017, with €1.0 billion generated in the year.
-This reflects our dedicated efforts to improve working capital where we have improved our total cash conversion cycle by over 10 days and have achieved over €250 million of working capital benefits throughout 2017.
+This reflects our dedicated efforts to improve working capital where we have improved our total cash conversion cycle by over 10 days and have achieved €250 million of working capital benefits throughout 2017.
 We also maintained our prudent capex approach and continued to challenge ourselves when managing restructuring costs.

-Five coals (Lov)(A) Year Ended Free cash flow (A) In millions of € 31 December 2017 Net cash flows from operating activities 1,623 Less: Purchases of property, plant and equipment (484) Less: Purchases of capitalised software (36) Less: Interest paid (94) Add: Disposals of property, plant and equipment 32 Free cash flow 1,041
+Free cash flow (A) Year Ended

+In millions of € 31 December 2017

+Net cash flows from operating activities 1,623

+Less: Purchases of property, plant and equipment (484)

+Less: Purchases of capitalised software (36)

+Less: Interest paid (94)

+Add: Disposals of property, plant and equipment 32

+Free cash flow 1,041